-For example, searches for smartphone deals go up 10X.
+For example, searches for iphone deals go up 5X.

-A specific search for Samsung s6 increased by 30%:
+A specific search for iPhone 13 increased by 50%:

-You will not get a Limited by Budget status in your campaign overview if your campaign has hit its budget for a particular day.
+You will not get a Limited by Budget status in your campaign overview if your campaign has hit its budget for just that day.

 Ideally, you should set a budget that is only limited by your cash flow.

 But I can also understand that it can be scary to set a 5x budget.
 What if it doesn’t convert?

 If that’s a concern of yours, you can set a 2x budget, but just remember to review your budget multiple times during the day.